rgmf/PyOpenTracks/DEVELOPMENT.md

 Enter to `po/` directory and execute `update_potfiles.sh` to create a new language PO file or update the string to a language.
 Then edit the PO file and execute `compile_potfiles.sh` to generate mo file.

 # Flatpak
+## Pre
+You need to install `flatpak` and `flatpak-builder` from your distro repositories of from you want.

+Then, you maybe want to add the Flathub repository:
+`flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`

+And then, you'll need execute the following:

+`flatpak install flathub org.gnome.Sdk//3.38`

+`flatpak install flathub org.gnome.Platform//3.38`

 ## Build
 You can execute the following command indicating the folder where you want to build PyOpenTracks using flatpak: